Vehicle slams into pizza shop in Bedford-Stuyvesant section of Brooklyn

 A gas leak was reported shortly after the incident occurred.
 Authorities shut down gas in the area as a result.

-Police are working to determined what caused the driver to lose control.
+Police are working to determine what caused the driver to lose control.

 ----------